 Are Vaccinations Required?

 Normally not.
-We have travel to Brazil, China, Tailand, Cambodia, Vietnam, Italy, Greece, Croatia, Turkey, Mexico, Germany, France and South Africa.
+We have travel to Brazil, China, Tailand, Cambodia, Vietnam, Italy, Greece, Croatia, Turkey, Mexico, Germany, France, South Africa, India and Egypt.
 If you are going for just a short time as a tourist, shots are not necessary.
 When we went to South Africa, we did take a medication to protect against malaria, prescribed by our local doctor.
 You start taking a pill two days before you leave and continue for ten days after you get home.
 Bring Bug repelent and use it.
 When we were there in January, which is their summer, we hardly saw a bug.
 One suggestion.
 Our medication said to take one tablet a day.
 There were people in our group who were told to take two a day.
 By day three of our trip two of our group became extremely ill, do to the medication.
 Make sure you know what you are taking and how much!

 1. The airline will only allow 50 pounds per bag.
 Weight them if there is any question!
 You don't want to repack your bag at the ticket counter.
 There is a substantial fee if your luggage is over weight.